- Site Assessment, Code Compliance Path Research, Surveys and Reports

 - Electrical Load Letters

-A fire alarm system is installed for protection of life and property.
+Generally a fire alarm system is installed for protection of life and property.
 A fire alarm system must be able to perform the following functions:

-- Detect the presence of smoke, fire and carbon monoxide
+- Detect the presence of a fire.

 - Notify the occupants